Marcus Semien Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.
+- The Angels pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Angels have a 4.55 team ERA that ranks 21st across all MLB pitching staffs.
+- The Angels have the 23rd-ranked team ERA among all league pitching staffs (4.60).

-- In his most recent appearance on Tuesday, the lefty went 6 2/3 innings against the San Francisco Giants, giving up two earned runs while surrendering five hits.
+- In his most recent time out on Wednesday, the right-hander tossed six innings against the San Francisco Giants, allowing three earned runs while surrendering three hits.

-- In 20 games this season, the 26-year-old has put up a 4.10 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .250 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.